ayushgun/authplus/README.md

 6. Run `python main.py` to start the API

 # Important
 Please note that the API will NOT start without adjusting the config correctly.
-Please carefully follow the "Tech with Tim" [video](https://www.youtube.com/watch?v=rE_bJl2GAY8) linked to understand how to set up a MongoDB cluster properly.
-Additionally, please note that the PyMongo setup displayed in the Tech with Tim video is not nessecary, though it may be beneficial to conceptually understand the API.
+Additionally, please note that the PyMongo setup displayed in Tim Ruscia's wonderful video is not nessecary, though it may be beneficial to conceptually understand the API.

 # Credits
 Thank you to Tech with Tim for his amazing MongoDB and PyMongo tutorial